 Below are some of the most common performance marketing channels to help you make the most of your campaigns.

 Native advertising is a form of paid advertising where the ads match the theme and style of the website they are displayed on.
-It is called native advertising because it is coherent with the website’s design, tone, and content.
+It is coherent with the website’s design, tone, and content.

 Sponsored social media posts and promoted search results are some examples of native advertising.
 Native ads are nonintrusive and appear seamlessly beside the original content.